Minagera/CyberPatriot/CyberPatriot/Linux/Quizzes/README.md

 # Linux Security Quizzes

+This directory contains quiz files and solutions for CyberPatriot Linux training.

+- Use `Quiz-Files/` for practice questions.
+- Use `Solutions/` for answer keys.
-This directory contains quizzes to test your knowledge of Linux security concepts and practical skills.
+- Quizzes are designed to reinforce key Linux security concepts and competition skills.

 ## Structure